 The risk management strategy is to develop an integrated approach to risk assessments, measurement, monitoring and control that captures all risks in all aspects of the Group's activities.
 All activities in the Group have been profiled and the key risk drivers and threats in them identified.
 Mitigation and control techniques are then determined to tackle each of these threats.
-These techniques are implemented as risk policies and procedures that drive the strategic direction and risk appetite as specified by the Board.
+The Board has strategically implemented risk policies and procedures using techniques that addresses its risk appetite.
 Techniques employed in meeting these objectives culminate in the following roles for the risk control functions of the Group:

-- (a) Develop and implement procedures and practices that translate the Board's goals, objectives, and risk tolerances into operating standards that are well understood by staff; - (b) Establish lines of authority and responsibility for managing individual risk elements in line with the Board's overall direction; - (c) Risk identification, measurement, monitoring and control procedures; - (d) Establish effective internal controls that cover each risk management process; - (e) Ensure that the Group's risk management processes are properly documented; - (f) Create adequate awareness to make risk management a part of the corporate culture of the Group; - (g) Ensure that risk remains within the boundaries established by the Board; and - (h) Ensure that business lines comply with risk parameters and prudent limits established by the Board;
+- Develop and implement procedures and practices that translate the Board's goals, objectives, and risk tolerances into operating standards that are well understood by staff; - Establish lines of authority and responsibility for managing individual risk elements in line with the Board's overall direction; - Risk identification, measurement, monitoring and control procedures; - d.
+Establish effective internal controls that cover each risk management process; - e.
+Ensure that the Group's risk management processes are properly documented; - f.
+Create adequate awareness to make risk management a part of the corporate culture of the Group; - g.
+Ensure that risk remains within the boundaries established by the Board; and - h.
+Ensure that business lines comply with risk parameters and prudent limits established by the Board;